 9. Community Acceptance.
-Concerns of the community regarding the investigation, the evaluation of alternatives, and the PRAP are evaluated.
-A responsiveness summary will be prepared that describes public comments received and the manner in which the Department will address the concerns raised.
-If the selected remedy differs significantly from the proposed remedy, notices to the public will be issued describing the differences and reasons for the changes.
+Concerns of the community regarding the investigation, the evaluation of alternatives, and the PRAP have been evaluated.
+The responsiveness summary (Appendix A) presents the public comments received and the manner in which the Department addressed the concerns raised.